albar965/littlenavmap-manual/src/en/WEBSERVER.rst

 Normally you can access the *Little Navmap* web interface using `http://localhost:8965 <http://localhost:8965>`__.

+All maps use the :ref:`webserver-api` and :ref:`webserver-openlayers` interfaces which are open for all developers.

 .. note::

   You browser may give you a warning that the address is not secure or not encrypted.